All Episodes

 You mean I look like him?

-We look at a lot of them.
+We look a lot like that.

 I'm so sorry.

-Well, what's going on?
+What's going on?

-Same same views as you, so that's good.
+Same views as you, so that's good.

 And she kind of grew up in a liberal background.

-And she made this comment to my sister who's actually who are made of honor, and she said, All right, now I'm pissed.
+And she made this comment to my sister, who's actually our maid of honor.

 Now I get that this is radical Islam.

-You know, it's interesting to see that you know there's a lot of people whose minds have been changed out of all this.
+You know, it's interesting to see that, you know, there's a lot of people whose minds have been changed out of all this.

 There really is.